medical robotics

 The safety and security of code in healthcare devices and medical robots is important for a variety of reasons, from protecting patient privacy to improving patient quality of life and even saving lives.
 As most medical device security vulnerabilities are introduced during software development, it’s important to start checking for vulnerabilities early in the software development lifecycle, ideally as the code is being written.

 As medical robot and medical device systems are growing in complexity and connectivity, coding standards are being used more and more to help ensure developers write code that is consistent, safe, and secure.
-In many cases, development teams need to be able to prove compliance to these coding standards and industry regulations for medical device software.
+Fortunately, there are many existing standards that development teams can apply to medical robotics systems specifically, so those organizations needing to prove compliance can lean on existing guidance and regulations.

 Recent legislation and government regulations also address the cybersecurity of robotics in healthcare and medical devices in general.
 For example, H.R.
 7667 specifies that medical device manufacturers must follow certain processes and procedures to keep software secure, as well as demonstrate compliance with the regulations.